tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

           engine: "python"
           index_col: False

-Notice we are not using the "from_dataframe_kwargs".
+Notice we are not using the "from_dataframe_kwargs", but if we were, "from_dataframe_kwargs" would be listed at the same indent level as "read_csv_kwargs".

 .. figure:: custom/custom4.png
     :align: center